jarekjaryszew/kodo-about/Handshake.md

 ```
 This is the minimum required information for each flow.
 A flow record with incomplete data is rejected.
 The node is responsible to maintain a unique `path`.
 The display `name` is human readable and can be changed.

-All flows and the node are rejected if the registry did not register the node before with `POST /register`.
+The node and all related flows are rejected if the registry did not register the node before with `POST /register`.
 This `POST` creates the following **`registry.admins`** record:
 ```json
 {
     "admins": {